VRLabs/Rigidbody-Launcher/README.md

 You must be using the latest [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) version, as it adds "IsMirror" as a default parameter.

 [Local Mirror Detection](https://github.com/VRLabs/Local-Mirror-Detection) is required for this package to work.
-Import and merge the FX controller.
+Import the package and merge the FX controller.

 Merge the FX controller from this package to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.